googleworkspace/workspace-guardrails-ps-ca/README.md

 ## Purpose

-The purpose of these guardrails is to ensure that departments and agencies are implementing a baseline set of controls for their Google Workspace environment.
+The purpose of these guardrails is to ensure that departments and agencies are implementing a baseline set of security controls for their Google Workspace environment.

 **Note: these guidelines are meant to be for unclassified data within the Government of Canada.**